teJab-2610/garden_companion/README.md

 6. **Posts**: Users will see the posts from accounts they follow.
 They can also create posts by uploading images or just plain text!
 7. **Offerings**: Users can put up their produce for exchange on the offerings page, here other users can view and finalize deals.

+## Contributions
+Teja Battula: Authentication, Profiles, Firebase, Community posts, Offers Andaluri SPVM Aditya: Authentication, All Pages UI, Community posts Vidhyabhushan Mallela: Plant Identification using Plant.id API, plant search using Perennial API Chetan Moturi: Please search using Perennial API
+VSKSS Narayana Rao: Group Chat, Offers

+Note:
+Final version of the app is pushed to a new Node and it is made default.
+Hence no contributions from team members can be seen.
+All individual commits and contributions are done to the branch 'new-version'.